 Inheritance and gift tax (davek na dediščine in darila): applies to transfers of property.
 The tax is paid by an individual who is the testamentary heir or the heir at law for inheritance tax purposes and the recipient for gift tax proposes.
+Inheritance and gift tax is not imposed on personal properties which total value is below 5,000 EUR.
 Taxpayers are divided into four categories according to their relationship with the deceased or donor.
-Tax rate varies from 5% to 30%.
+Tax rate varies from 0% to 39%.